HIV Tongue vs Normal Tongue: White Tongue, Thrush, and Oral Symptoms

 Can thrush be a sign of HIV?

 Yes, thrush can occur in people with HIV because immune suppression makes Candida overgrowth more likely.
-But it is not specific to HIV, and it also happens with antibiotics, steroid inhalers, dry mouth, dentures, smoking, and other common situations.
+But it is not specific to HIV, and it also happens with antibiotics, steroid inhalers, dry mouth, dentures, smoking, diabetes, and other common situations.

 Is oral thrush an early sign of acute HIV?